SwiftThemes/EAA/readme.md

 # Easy AdSense Ads & Scripts Manager

-A very simple, complete and easy to use ads and scripts manager with well thought out ad placements that will easily double your revenue.
+A very simple, complete and easy to use ads and scripts manager with well thought out ad placements that will help you increase your ad revenue multiple folds.

 **Easy AdSense Ads & Scripts Manager** is a complete ad management and scripts solution for your blog.
+Unlike other plugins out there, this integrates right into the WordPress **customizer** to give you instant preview of your changes.

 **Note:**
 The ad locations are not limited to AdSense